 Figure 1: Manhattan plots of composite statistic for each species.
 The genes associated with a significant GO term identified for a particular species are mapped to the plot and presented in the color theme of the respective species.
-The three genes in black were identified as candidate genes in all three species.
+The three genes in black were identified as candidate genes in analyses of parallel evolution across all three species.